Go back

 Achieving Instant Remediation At Scale with Painless False Positives

-Phishing Herd Immunity is effective against suspicious messages that inevitably get through blockers due to the combination of two powerful steps.
+Phishing Protection is effective against suspicious messages that inevitably get through blockers due to the combination of two powerful steps.
 First, when someone reports a message, Material creates a cluster of similar messages across all mailboxes.
 Next, it applies an auto-remediation to the cluster, which could be anything from marking messages as spam to subtly modifying them post-delivery to create “speed bumps” that warn users.
 “The clustering for us is where it really makes its mark," shared O'Donovan.
 "When I see that there are like 70 emails clustered together in the phishing console, I’m confident and not worried about denying the wrong email.”

 For Cloudera, this solution addressed the critical 30-60 minute window when many emails are opened and the security team can’t respond fast enough without massive investments or becoming overwhelmed.
 Additionally, Material eliminated the repetitive work of investigating each message individually, a time-consuming reality for too many security teams.